Factor (Scotland): The Highland factor in history

 Highland factors had immense power over the populations that they lived within.
 The security of tenure of many Highland tenants was poor (though some had longer leases that put them in a slightly better position).
 This caused a fear of eviction, to the extent that, at the time of the crofters' war, a speaker at a land reform meeting said "I am ashamed to confess it now that I trembled more before the factor than I did before the Lord of Lords".
 Factors were generally despised by the communities in which they lived, even after the clearances had ceased.
 The gaelic-speaking tenants would blame the factor for unpopular policies, but often would not criticise the landowner whose instructions he was following.
 This tied in with the peasantry clinging to the old values of Highland life, such as dùthchas, something that was steadily abandoned by the ruling classes as their estates became commercialised.

 The large landholdings in the Highlands meant that only a small group of people were needed to fill all the positions.
 Those who were able to take this career path were usually trained by working under the direction of an experienced factor.
 Many sons followed their fathers into factorship, thereby saving some of the costs of training.
 Those without a family background often came from accountancy or the legal profession.

 The opinions of factors on their work are available from a few published accounts.
 In the main era of clearance, Patrick Sellar emphatically made the case for the changes made under him and on other estates – an opinion from which he never deviated.
 He felt that his own family had benefited from the clearance of his grandfather (who had been a stonemason), starting the Sellars on a path of upward mobility.
-In a later generation of factors, Evander McIver steadfastedly criticised the existence of overcrowded crofting communities that had been created in the first phase of the clearances.
+In a later generation of factors, Evander McIver steadfastly criticised the existence of overcrowded crofting communities that had been created in the first phase of the clearances.
 He believed that the economic system was flawed, with neither the estate nor the crofters able to make a decent income from the resources available.
 This was a widely held view among post-clearance factors, so explaining their support of emigration programmes from the congested districts.
 (Note: "Congested districts" was the term applied to the overcrowded crofting communities.
 Here you would find that no-one had enough land to grow the food they needed or produce a surplus for sale.
 Some government help was made available to deal with this problem through the Congested Districts Board (Scotland), with limited success.)